What if I can’t make my hearing date and want to reschedule?

 It is a three-member panel comprised of citizens appointed by the Board of Supervisors to sit in lieu of the Supervisors to equalize property assessments.
 The Board must include an appraiser, a real estate broker, and a CPA or attorney.
 Their role is to determine the value of your property based upon evidence presented by you and the Assessor.
 Hearings are informal but similar to a courtroom hearing.
 All hearings are recorded and must be taken under oath.

-Does it cost anything to file an Application for Changed Assessment
+Does it cost anything to file an Assessment Appeal Application?

 Yes.
 A non-refundable filing fee of $45 for each application will be charged and must be provided at the time of filing.